-5. We are working to protect Scotland’s place the European Single Market, the continuation of freedom of movement and the funding programmes our cultural sector currently benefit from.
+We are working to protect Scotland’s place the European Single Market, the continuation of freedom of movement and the funding programmes our cultural sector currently benefit from.

 Scotland’s cultural sector benefits immensely from the free flow of artists across Europe - we believe that this sharing of ideas and talent should continue.